This list is non-exhaustive. For a complete list, click here. Lab students or co-supervised students are marked in bold.

 2021

-Malte Simon*, Sadaf S Mughal*, Peter Horak, Sebastian Uhrig, Jonas Buchloh, Bogac Aybey, Albrecht Stenzinger, Hanno Glimm, Stefan Fröhling, Benedikt Brors, CD Imbusch
+Malte Simon, Sadaf S Mughal, Peter Horak, Sebastian Uhrig, Jonas Buchloh, Bogac Aybey, Albrecht Stenzinger, Hanno Glimm, Stefan Fröhling, Benedict Brors, CD Imbusch

 This study identifies a conserved tissue-repair signature in human and murine regulatory T (Treg) cells, revealing a BATF+CCR8+ Treg population in human tissues with regenerative characteristics akin to tumor-resident Tregs, underscoring their role in tissue homeostasis and repair.